Anna L Cox

 Professor Anna L Cox

 Alongside my research, I have extensive experience in governance, equality, diversity and inclusion leadership, and policy advising.
 I have advised government on technology and wellbeing, and held senior roles shaping culture and practice within higher and secondary education.
-This governance perspective directly informs my research, grounding it in the structural realities that shape how work is experienced.
+This governance perspective directly informs my research by grounding it in the structural realities that shape how work is organised and experienced.
+I am also an Honorary Professor at University of Bristol, UK and an Affiliate Senior Research Fellow at CYENS Centre of Excellence, Cyprus.

 Recent Publications